 A 2014 study examined NDOE's EMIS using the System Assessment and Benchmarking for Education Results (SABER) EMIS Assessment Tool, which rates six aspects of quality using four benchmark score ranges.
 No aspect of system quality was ranked as the two highest benchmark levels (mature and established).
-Accuracy and reliability of education statistics was the highest rated aspect (at the emerging benchmark level), while methodological soundness was rated lowest (at the latent level; Cicchinelli & Spencer, 2014).
-A slightly revised version of the SABER tool was used for the current study and the other three states (Chuuk, Kosrae, and Pohnpei); findings for those states will be published in separate reports.
+Accuracy and reliability of education statistics was the highest-rated aspect (at the emerging benchmark level), and methodological soundness was rated lowest (at the latent level; Cicchinelli & Spencer, 2014).
+A slight-ly revised version of the SABER tool was used for the current study and for studies in the other three states (Kosrae, Pohnpei, and Yap); findings for those states will be published in separate reports.